-When new developments require street names, developers should consider street names which are sympathetic to the area and allow for local input into the scheme.
+When new developments need street names, developers should consider street names which are sympathetic to the area and allow for local input into the scheme.
 We maintain a list of potential street names which would be considered suitable for future allocation in each village in the district.

 Who does the council inform of new addresses?

-Upon completion of an application for an official address, we currently supply a copy to the following organisations:-
+We supply a copy to the following organisations:-

 - Land Registry